Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Simulation Study

-{ In Setting~(V) with misaligned sources violating the MAR assumption, we evaluate the screening performance of our screening approach based on the mean squared difference (MSD) $\bar\Delta_r^2$ introduced in Section \ref{sec:violation}, across varying degrees of distributional shifts and number of misaligned sources.
-Our performance metrics include the area under the receiver operating characteristic curve (AUC) and F1 score for discerning the misaligned sources from the aligned ones.
-In Figure~\ref{fig:MAR:AUC}, we present the AUC and F1 score of our method as well as the commonly used mean difference (MD) strategy discussed in Remark \ref{rem:4}.
-For fair comparison, both methods incorporate debiasing.
-Our strategy attains AUC and F1 score close to $1$ in all cases while MD fails to provide consistent selection of the misaligned sources.
-This result agrees with our theoretical conclusion and discussion in Section \ref{sec:thm:screen}.}
+In Setting~(V) with misaligned sources violating the CAM assumption, we evaluate the performance of our screening approach based on the mean squared difference (MSD) $\bar\Delta_r^2$ introduced in Section \ref{sec:violation} in Table~\ref{tab:msd_screening_combined}, across varying degrees of distributional shifts and number of misaligned sources.
+Our performance metrics include F1 score and sensitivity for discerning the misaligned sources from the aligned ones.
+MSD method outperforms the commonly used mean difference (MD) method discuss in Remark \ref{rem:4} and are more sensitive to the discrepancy.
+In addition, MSD Combined attains F1 score close to $1$ in all cases while other methods fail to provide consistent selection of the misaligned sources.
+This result agrees with our theoretical conclusion and discussion in Section \ref{sec:thm:screen}.